Published on 01.06.2023 | Last updated on 26.09.2024

 • Standardization fosters a development of an ecosystem in which products and services can be developed and brought to the market more quickly.
 It also encourages the involvement of many manufacturers, leading to healthy competition.
 This, in turn, leads to lower prices for end users.

 Curious to learn more?
-Get to know Magister and our services.
+Get to know Magister and our solutions.